evalstate/mcp-webcam/README.md

 ### VSCode

 VSCode versions 1.101.0 and above support MCP Sampling.
-Simply add `http://localhost:3333/mcp` as an MCP Server to get started.
+Simply start `mcp-webcam` in streaming mode, and add `http://localhost:3333/mcp` as an MCP Server to get started.

 ### Claude Desktop